UncleMac66/nodenurse/README.md

   --alldown              Use hosts that are in a 'down' or 'drain' state in slurm.

+  --maint                Use hosts that are in a 'maint' state in slurm.

   --partition,-p <name>  Use all nodes in a specified slurm partition name (i.e. compute).

 Examples:
-  ./nodenurse.sh -c <path/to/hostfile>    runs a fresh healthcheck on the node(s) in the provided hostlist.
+  $0 -c <path/to/hostfile>    runs a fresh healthcheck on the node(s) in the provided hostlist.
-  ./nodenurse.sh -r gpu-1                 sends a hard reboot signal to node 'gpu-1'.
+  $0 -r gpu-1                 sends a hard reboot signal to node 'gpu-1'.
+  $0 -v --all                 validates all nodes
-  ./nodenurse.sh -l                       grabs the latest healthchecks from nodes marked as drain or down in slurm.
+  $0 latest --alldown         grabs the latest healthchecks from nodes marked as drain or down in slurm.
-  ./nodenurse.sh --identify gpu-1 gpu-2   display details about 'gpu-1' and 'gpu-2' then quit.
+  $0 identify gpu-1 gpu-2     display details about 'gpu-1' and 'gpu-2' then quit.

 Notes:
   - nodenurse.sh gets compartment OCID from /opt/oci-hpc/conf/queues.conf.